-- Blitz until the ingredients start coming together, add a little water if needed.
+- Blitz until the ingredients start coming together, add a little bit of water if needed.

 - Roll into balls.
-Then as an optional extra, you can roll the balls through some desiccated coconut as well, or do half and half like we like to do.
-Place covered in the fridge to set.
+Use a cookie scoop, if you have one, to help with portioning.
+As an optional extra, you can roll the balls through some extra coconut as well, or do half and half like we like to do.
+Place the ball on some baking or parchment paper, cover and leave in the fridge to set.

-Once the mixture is starting to combine together, it is ready to form into balls.
+Hint - Once the mixture has started to combine together, it is ready to form into bite-sized balls.

-Get creative and play around with different topping ideas.
+Get creative and play around with different topping ideas, it's a great way to add delicious flavour to these healthy treats.
 You can also dip the balls in melted chocolate, dust with a little cocoa powder or roll in pounded seeds.
-We would love to hear what ideas you come up with!

-Keep your bliss balls in a sealed container in the fridge, for healthy snacks on the go!
+Keep your bliss balls in an airtight container in the fridge, for healthy snacks on the go!

-They will last up to 5 days, in a sealed container in the fridge.
+They will last up to 5 days, in an airtight container in the fridge.